pascalesdedy/auto_demo_saucedemo/README.md

 - User should be able to view inventory items (6 items).
 - User should be able to sort products by Price (low to high).
 - User should be able to sort products by Price (high to low).
+- User should be able to sort products A to Z
+- User should be able to sort products Z to A
 - User should be able to add first item to the shoppping cart.
 - User should be able to add multiple item to the shopping cart.
 - User should be able to view all inventory detail.